XCSoar/xcsoar-mapgen-topology/README.md

-# XCSoar Topology Generator
+# XCSoar Topology Extractor

 ## Description

-The XCSoar Topology Generator is a tool that generates topology data for use in XCSoar maps.
+The XCSoar topology extractor is a tool that generates topology data for use in XCSoar maps.
 The project utilizes data from OpenStreetMap (OSM) as its data source.
 The extraction process involves using a PostgreSQL database with PostGIS enabled to import the OSM planet.pbf file.
 The imported data is then